mcesbrondarnaud/ada-course-website/contents/chapter5.md

 *"But here is the catch,"* the analyst warns. *"It's contagious, but not everyone gets sick."*

-He pulls up the final diagnostic chart: Cluster Sensitivity.
+He pulls up the final diagnostic chart: **Cluster-Specific Sensitivity**.

-(Insert Fig 5.2: Cluster-Specific Sensitivity)
+<iframe src='https://flo.uri.sh/visualisation/26910918/embed' title='Interactive or visual content' class='flourish-embed-iframe' frameborder='0' scrolling='no' style='width:100%;height:600px;' sandbox='allow-same-origin allow-forms allow-scripts allow-downloads allow-popups allow-popups-to-escape-sandbox allow-top-navigation-by-user-activation'></iframe>

 **The Insight:** The model revealed that the reaction to exposure is not uniform.
 - **The Resilient:** Most clusters ignore the noise.
 They receive negativity, but their βi  (sensitivity) is low.
 They do not propagate the wave.